dotnetrdf/dotnetrdf/docs/user_guide/configuration/graphs.md

 Graphs are loaded from Configuration in the following way:

-1. Instantiate a Graph of the correct type as specified by the `dnr:type` property
+1. Instantiate a Graph of the correct type as specified by the `dnr:type` property, optionally setting the graph name, node factory and/or URI factory.
 1. Fill Graph with data from specified sources in the following order:
     1. Other Graphs
     1. Files